 Why?
 Simply because it is a beautiful, peaceful, unique little state with so much to enjoy.

 We’ve got lots of information on the site to convince you of WHY you need to visit Vermont, and all the things there are to do here.
-But if you’re already convinced and just looking for an AWESOME place to stay: this is the post you’ll want to read: 8 adorable Airbnbs in Vermont.
+But if you’re already convinced and just looking for an AWESOME place to stay: this is the post you’ll want to read: 9 adorable Airbnb Vermont rentals.